burz/presentations/f-algebras/slides.md

 ----

-But this means that we always evaluate both sides of the `If` statement!
+#### But this means that we always evaluate both sides of the `If` statement!

-What if we want to delay evaluation?
+What if we want to delay the evaluation?

 ---